N'Golo Kanté: International career

 On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia by manager Didier Deschamps.
-He featured in all 7 matches for France in the tournament.
-He was awarded man-of-the-match in a 0–0 draw against Denmark in the final match of the group stage on 26 June, and on 15 July, Kanté started in France's 4–2 win over Croatia in the final of the tournament.
+He featured in all seven matches for France in the tournament.
+He was awarded Man of the Match in a 0–0 draw against Denmark in the final match of the group stage on 26 June, and on 15 July, Kanté started in France's 4–2 win over Croatia in the final of the tournament.

 In May 2021, Kanté was called up for the France squad for UEFA Euro 2020.

+He helped France win the 2021 Nations League, playing in the group stages but missing the semifinal and final due to contracting COVID-19.
 Kanté missed the 2022 FIFA World Cup as he recovered from a serious hamstring injury.

+On 16 May 2024, Kanté made his return to the France squad after he was selected by Deschamps for UEFA Euro 2024.
+On 17 June, he was awarded player of the match in the opening encounter against Austria, which ended in a 1–0 victory; in addition he was handed the captain armband for the first time by the end of the game.
+Four days later, he achieved back-to-back player of the match honors in a goalless draw against the Netherlands.
+Following the round of 16 victory over Belgium, he became the player with most matches without defeat in the European competition in 12 games, breaking previous record of Xavi.
+After the quarter-final win over Portugal on penalties, he became the first player to reach 20 consecutive undefeated matches in major tournaments, breaking the previous record held by Xavi.